cepdnaclk/e17-3yp-Smart-Cradle/docs/README.md

 ## Introduction

-Description of the real world problem and solution, impact

 This is a sample image, to show how to add images to your page.
 To learn more options, please refer [this](https://projects.ce.pdn.ac.lk/docs/faq/how-to-add-an-image/)